 Welcome Biology alumni!
 Our department has really grown.
-We currently serve approximately 1200 majors and have 40 faculty and 13 staff members.
-Our new Biological Sciences Building, which opened for business during the summer of 2013, is a state-of-the-art teaching and research facility, with a special emphasis on sustainable, environmentally responsible practices.
+We currently serve approximately 1200 majors and have 60 faculty and 7 staff members.
+Our Biological Sciences Building (Statesboro), which opened for business during the summer of 2013, is a state-of-the-art teaching and research facility, with a special emphasis on sustainable, environmentally responsible practices.

 The Distinguished Biology Alumnus Program

-Annually we recognize a biology alumnus who has distinguished themselves with an award.
-In fact, the Department of Biology was the first department at Georgia Southern University to develop this program of recognition for its graduates.
+The Department of Biology was the first department at Georgia Southern University to develop a program of recognition for its graduates.
 It all began in 1968 with Dr. Jim Oliver.
 Awardees come to campus, give a seminar, receive a small honorarium, and socialize with the Biology faculty and students.
-The three most recent recipients and their seminar topics are:
+Recent recipients include:

 East Georgia State College